-All sensors use electrical and electronic technology in sensing the assigned parameters and the output is electrical signals and analogue signals.
-However, the sensors defined under this category of electrical sensors and electronic sensors are those used for sensing electrical and electronic parameters such as voltage, frequency, current etc. These are simpler in operation compared to most other sensors since these parameters are directly measurable in most cases without complication.
+All sensors use electrical and electronic technology in sensing the assigned parameters and the output is electrical signals and analog signals.
+However, the sensors defined under this category of electrical sensors and electronic sensors are those used for sensing electrical and electronic parameters such as voltage, frequency, current, etc. These are simpler to operate compared to most other sensors since these parameters are directly measurable in most cases without complication.
 In all other types of sensors, the assigned parameter is detected and converted into electrical signals.

-Voltage sensors are used to measure voltage, especially in low voltage circuits.
-The method of measurement used in voltage sensors is to measure differential voltage and convert the same into analogue or digital signals.
+Voltage sensors are used to measure voltage, especially in low-voltage circuits.
+The method of measurement used in voltage sensors is to measure differential voltage and convert the same into analog or digital signals.
 Most of the sensors will provide a 4-20 mA output which can be used to connect to LED display units.
 Also, it can provide other digital outputs for connecting to power quality meters and other automation circuits.
-These voltage sensors can be directly connected to the circuits to be measured without the need of a Voltage Transformer for voltages up to 400 V AC circuits.
-Voltage and current sensors are also available with support for automation protocols such as BACnet, KNX etc. Different models for measuring AC and DC voltages are available.
+These voltage sensors can be directly connected to the circuits to be measured without the need for a Voltage Transformer for voltages up to 400 V AC circuits.
+Voltage and current sensors are also available with support for automation protocols such as BACnet, KNX, etc. Different models for measuring AC and DC voltages are available.

 Electrical Current sensor

-For the selection of current sensors, you have to determine the current to be measured, the direction of current (unidirectional or bidirectional), output signals required etc.
+For the selection of current sensors, you have to determine the current to be measured, the direction of the current (unidirectional or bidirectional), the output signals required, etc.

 Hall Effect sensor & Hall sensor for measuring current